A Unified Algebraic Perspective on Lipschitz Neural Networks: Conclusion

 \subsubsection{Acknowledgments}

 This work was performed using HPC resources from GENCI–IDRIS (Grant 2021-AD011013259) and funded by the French National Research Agency (ANR SPEED-20-CE23-0025).
 A. Havens and B. Hu are generously supported by the NSF award CAREER-2048168.
+We also thank Kai Hu for emailing us about an issue in our previous implementation of SLL, which is now addressed in Appendix D.